Novel Categories Discovery Via Constraints on Empirical Prediction Statistics

-\textbf{In-house dataset:} We perform numerous controlled experiments to study the parameters effects, data quality, and action selection using our in-house dataset.
-This dataset consists of three synchronous views from three realistic camera angular positions with varying camera settings.
-It contains class-balanced ten regular micro-actions with static (sitting, standing, lying with face up and down) and dynamic patterns (walking, push up, waving hand, leg exercise, object carrying, and pick/drop) from $11$ volunteers under varying realistic environments.

-\textbf{UCF101 \cite{soomro2012ucf101}:} We perform multiple experiments with the UCF101 dataset with randomly selected $90$ labeled actions and the remaining $11$ as unlabeled novel actions. \textbf{In-house dataset:} We perform numerous controlled experiments to study the parameters effects, data quality, and action selection using our in-house dataset.
-This dataset consists of three synchronous views from three realistic camera angular positions with varying camera settings.
-It contains class-balanced ten regular micro-actions with static (sitting, standing, lying with face up and down) and dynamic patterns (walking, push up, waving hand, leg exercise, object carrying, and pick/drop) from $11$ volunteers under varying realistic environments.
+\textbf{UCF101} We experiment with the UCF101~\cite{soomro2012ucf101} dataset with randomly selected $90$ labeled and the remaining $11$ as novel actions.

+\textbf{MPSC ARL dataset:} ~\cite{hasan2023nev} It consists of three synchronous views from three realistic camera positions with varying camera settings.
+It contains class-balanced ten regular actions with static (sitting, standing, lying with face up and down) and dynamic patterns (walking, push up, waving hand, leg exercise, object carrying, and pick/drop).

+\textbf{UniMiB SHAR:}~\cite{micucci2017unimib} dataset has 17 physical activities grouped into (1) nine types of activities of daily living (ADL) and (2) eight types of falls from 30 subjects with acceleration sensor being placed in left and right trouser pockets resulting $11,771$ samples.
+Here, we only focus on the nine ADL types.